White-headed Fruit-Dove on Makira Island. Photo: David Fisher

 Day 9: We’ll catch a morning flight to Gizo and spend the rest of the day looking for Melanesian Kingfisher, White-capped Monarch, Steel-blue Flycatcher and Gizo White-eye.
 Night on Gizo.

-Day 10: Today we’ll make a day trip by boat to Kolombangara.
-En route we’ll stop at the islands of Vella Lavella to look for Banded White-eye and Ranongga for Ranongga White-eye.
+Day 10: Today we’ll make a day trip by boat to Kolombangara, which takes about an hour if done directly.
+En route if sea conditions permit, we’ll stop at the islands of Vella Lavella to look for Banded White-eye and Ranongga for Ranongga White-eye.
 The very local Heinroth’s Shearwater can sometimes be seen on this crossing, as well as Brown and Black Noddies.
 Night on Gizo.

 Day 11: We’ll make a second day trip to Kolombangara exploring the Hambere area looking for Roviana Rail in the gardens.
-Kolombangara and White-capped Monarchs are also likely here as are Solomons White-eye and Melanesian Megapode.
+Kolombangara and White-capped Monarchs are also likely here as are Melanesian Megapode, Solomons White-eye and Long-tailed Myna.
 Night on Gizo.

-Day 13: Today we’ll travel to Tetepare by boat, where we’ll look for Island Imperial Pigeon, Nicobar Pigeon, Solomons Nightjar and Dark-eyed White-eye.
+Day 13: We’ll travel to Tetepare by boat, where we’ll look for Island Imperial Pigeon, Nicobar Pigeon, Solomons Nightjar and Dark-eyed White-eye.
 We also have a chance for Yellow-legged Pigeon here.
 Night on Tetepare.

 Day 15: We’ll catch a morning flight back to Honiara, and spend the afternoon on Mount Austen home to many species including Pied Goshawk, Ducorp’s Cockatoo, Guadalacanal Boobook, White-billed Crow, and Brown-winged Starling.
 Night in Honiara.

-Day 16: Today we’ll make a second visit to Mount Austen looking for whatever species we are still missing, perhaps including Guadalcanal Rail, Ultramarine Kingfisher, Mackinlay’s Cuckoo-Dove, Oriole Whistler, and Cockerell’s Fantail.
+Day 16: We’ll make a second visit to Mount Austen looking for whatever species we are still missing, perhaps including Guadalcanal Rail, Ultramarine Kingfisher, Mackinlay’s Cuckoo-Dove, Oriole Whistler, and Cockerell’s Fantail.
 In the afternoon we’ll return to Honiara via some of the WW11 historical sites.
 Night in Honiara.

-Day 17: This morning we’ll catch a flight back to Brisbane where the tour ends in the afternoon.
+Day 17: This morning those not going on the Santa Isabel extension will catch a flight back to Brisbane where the tour ends in the afternoon.

 Extension to Santa Isabel: